Dillind/the-mobile-hour/README.md

-# The Mobile Hour
+# The Mobile Hour Web Application

-**The Mobile Hour** is a project comprising of frontend and backend components that provide a seamless user experience for customers to view and purchase mobile phones, and for staff members to create and modify data relating to staff, products and orders via the staff portal.
+**The Mobile Hour** is a server-side web application designed to provide a seamless experience for customers to browse and purchase top-brand mobile phones, and for staff members to manage the platform's data via a dedicated staff portal.
 Below, you will find an overview of the project, its purpose and the technologies used.

 ## Project Overview and Purpose

-**The Mobile Hour** is a full-stack application that was developed to establish a modern and secure platform for selling top-brand mobile phones online.
-The purpose of this project was to deliver an appealing, highly functional, and secure website that meets the client's expectations.
+The aim of **The Mobile Hour** is to offer a modern, secure and user-friendly platform for the online sale of top-brand mobile phones.
+The application ensures an appealing, highly functional and responsive interface that meets the needs of customers and staff members using the site.

+## Architecture

+The application follows the MVC (Model-View-Controller) architectural pattern, ensuring a clear separation of concerns:

+**Model**: Manages the application's data and logic.
+**View**: Represents the UI of the application, rendered dynamically using EJS templates.
+**Controller**: Handles the user input, interacts with the model, and renders the appropriate view.

-## Technologies
+## Technologies Used

-This project relies on various technologies and libraries as detailed below:
+In this project, there are many technologies and libraries used.

+### Backend

 - [EJS](https://www.npmjs.com/package/ejs): EJS (Embedded JavaScript) is a simple templating language that enables dynamic HTML page generation.